Small Conservatories Cost

 Very often a small conservatory would be around 3×3 in size (measured in Metres) because it is unlikely to need planning permission to build one with these dimensions.

-You should also consider that having a small conservatory with a high pitched or vaulted roof could make it look unbalanced or “top-heavy”.
+You should also consider that having a conservatory with a high pitched or vaulted roof could make it look unbalanced or “top-heavy”.
 This could be the case with Victorian, Edwardian, Gable or Pavilion styles.

 You can use outward opening double French Doors if you have the space or maybe sliding doors could be an option.